Afiruzan/RecNoC_simulator2/RecNoC_simulator2/ReadMe.txt

     "Source Files" filter).

 RecNoC_simulator2.cpp
-    This is the main application source file.
+    This is the main source file of simulator.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: